gabrieltal/javascript-30/README.md

 21 - Geolocation
 Done on Sunday June 3 2018
 Quick exercise on geolocation.
 Kinda cool.
 It wasn't a whole lot.

+22 - Follow Along Link Highlights
+Done on Wednesday June 6 2018
+Cool exercise that involved highlighting links.
+Learned a nifty trick in regards to styling getting messed up when you scroll down and bring up dev tools.
+Something I ran into before and had to figure out work arounds.